 Note: Due to Internet Explorer and Microsoft Edge limitations, the application will not display in those browsers.
 We recommended that you open your application using Firefox, Chrome, or Safari instead.

 If you have completed all the steps correctly, you will see the following image displayed on the home page of your new application:

-In this challenge, you deployed your first application using IBM Cloud DevOps Toolchains, which enabled you to automatically build and push the application to IBM Cloud.
-Be sure to explore your newly deployed app, and remember to complete the other challenges.
+In this tutorial, you deployed your first application using an IBM Cloud DevOps toolchain, which enabled you to automatically build and push the application to IBM Cloud.